arcus/education_modules/docs.md

 ```

+### Lesson Preparation

+Many (but not all) modules include a Lesson Preparation section with any setup required to complete the module (see the section on [including interactive code](#including-interactive-code) for macros to create Lesson Preparation sections for R, Python, and SQL).

+Wrapper modules include a special section describing the external resource(s) linked to and outlining the structure of the module.

 ### Content sections

-After the overview, begin your module content with whatever level-2 headers make sense for your topic.
+Begin your module content with whatever level-2 headers make sense for your topic.

-Many (but not all) modules include a Lesson Preparation section with any setup required to complete the module (see the section on [including interactive code](#including-interactive-code) for macros to create Lesson Preparation sections in R, Python, and SQL).

 Most modules include at least one quiz section (see [Quizzes](#quizzes-automatically-graded-questions)).